 3. Do not restrict yourself to the Sudasari area.
 Explore the surrounding villages and fields.
 There is an amazing variety of wildlife to be found there.

-We spent four days exploring the dessert.
+Four days were spent exploring the Desert National Park.
 Zansar would pick us up in the morning and we would crisscross the landscape the entire day scouting for any movement.

 It hadn’t rained this year and livestock was dying out of starvation; and this was attracting a lot of vultures.
 During our trip, we ended up spotting six vulture species.

-Closer to the waterholes and village ponds, larks and wheatears were abundant.
-We managed to spot five different lark and wheatear species each.
-We also caught a Eurasian Sparrowhawk bathing in one of the waterholes.
+Closer to the waterholes and village ponds, larks and wheatears were abundant and we managed to spot five different lark and wheatear species; and also caught a Eurasian Sparrowhawk bathing in one of the waterholes.

 And then, there were these graceful Great Indian Bustards that we saw almost every day.
 We were also fortunate enough to spot a Macqueen’s Bustard in the Sudasari grassland area.